NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/01-research-data.md

 ---

 # Definition of research data
 Research data is "any information collected, stored, and processed to produce and validate original research results" [[DeWitt Wallace Library](https://libguides.macalester.edu/data1)].
-There is no consensus on the definition, the definition varies depending on disciplines and research funders.
+There is no consensus on the definition, as it varies depending on disciplines and research funders.

 # Common data types in microbiology
 Data types in microbiology include the following: